 Some empowering thoughts might include:

-*I am sick of my panic attack dictator!
-I am not going to let him rule my life.
+-I am sick of my panic attack dictator!
+I am taking back control.

 It is good to highlight to your child that panic attacks always end.
 When in the middle of a panic attack any positive thoughts fly out the window.
 Helping your child remember that they always get through these attacks will offer some hope.